ryanatkn/gro/src/docs/gen.md

 and it's possible to tie yourself into knots with dependencies.
 Also, you could introduce security vulnerabilities if you fail to escape certain inputs.
-There's no support for sourcemaps and I have no plans for them.
-(I would accept contributions, but I think it's a hard problem to do well, and I don't know what the payoffs would be)

 > ⚠️ Generated files should never be edited directly,
 > because the next time `gro gen` or `gro sync` runs,